Wikidata-lib/Wikidata.lib/Intelligent-Forms.md

 There are two major use cases when it comes to suggesting properties:

-1. Suggesting generally helpful properties for a newly created item  //Todo: wie kommt man darau
+1. Suggesting generally helpful properties for a newly created item
 2. Suggesting properties for an item based on its preexisting properties

 ### more detailed ideas regarding implementation: